 After a dog bites you, do the following:

-• See a doctor for a checkup the same day
+See a doctor for a checkup on the same day

-If you are able to take all of these steps, then the dog bite claim we can create on your behalf will be stronger.
-It is worth repeating that you should please go see a doctor in an urgent care facility if you have not already seen one.
-Without a medical record showing your injuries and when they occurred, your claim will be weakened.
+If you can take all these steps, the dog bite claim we can create on your behalf will be stronger.
+It is worth repeating that you should please go see a doctor in an urgent care facility if you have not already.
+Your claim will be weakened without a medical record showing your injuries and when they occurred.

 While it may seem silly to sue for a minor dog bite, that doesn't mean that it can't or shouldn't be done.
 Even minor dog attacks can have negative physical (and even emotional) effects on the victim.
 If you are uncertain whether you have grounds for a case or not, contact Upton & Hatfield today to discuss your incident in a free consultation.